KRTirtho/KRTirtho/README.md

 Frontend developer who's weapon of choice is Flutter and for Millie attacks, I use NextJS.

-* 🌍  Ever hear of Bangladesh?
+* 🌍  Ever heard of Bangladesh?
 It's a country in South Asia.
 I'm from there
 * 🖥️  See my portfolio at [krtirtho.dev](https://krtirtho.dev)
 * 🚀  I'm currently working on [Spotube](http://github.com/KRTirtho/spotube)
 * 🧠  I'm learning nothing.
 Exam's killing me